NicholasRabbit/C-Code/Leaning Note of C.md

 ```

 The programme above counts the input characters until a `EOF` is input.
 Inputing the `EOF` needs to press `Ctrl + D`.

+#### 32, Input 'Backspace' in Command Line Interface

+Directly pressing 'Bachspace' in CLI could not input '\b' to the application.
+Instead, to press 'Ctrl + H' or "Shift + BackSpce" works.